Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/03/minification-failed-returning-unminified-contents.md

     - .net
     - ASP.NET
     - Bundling
-    - css
+    - CSS
-    - javascript
+    - JavaScript
-    - mvc
+    - MVC
 ---

 Has you ASP.NET applicaiton reported that minification failed?
 If you are using bundles in application, you might come across this exception comment at the top of your larger-than-expected bundle file.